For artists and designers, a portfolio is a collection of images that shows the world what they can do. But it’s not just artists who use portfolios.

 - Mention that you have a portfolio in your cover letter.

-- Within the first few minutes of your interview, tell your interviewer that you have a portfolio.
+- Within the first few minutes of your interview, say that you have a portfolio.

 During your interview, you can use your portfolio in a number of ways.

-- When you’re answering questions about your accomplishments, strengths and goals, use your portfolio to show and explain your achievements and abilities.
+- It can help you answer questions about your accomplishments, strengths and goals.
+Use your portfolio to show and explain your achievements and abilities.

-- Use your portfolio to help you answer open-ended questions like “Tell me about yourself” and “Why should I hire you?”
+- Use your portfolio to help you answer open-ended questions.
+They can include questions like “Tell me about yourself” and “Why should I hire you?”

 Here are some suggestions to help you use your portfolio effectively: